Cut CI queue time in GitHub Actions

 Jobs start within seconds of being triggered.
 Queue time is measured honestly, from the run's trigger (created_at) to the job's started_at, not the job's own created_at, which GitHub stamps late for gated jobs and which hides the real wait.
 Concurrency groups are scoped so unrelated PRs don't share one lane, and there's enough available job concurrency that a burst of open PRs doesn't leave jobs waiting for a free slot.12

-# Scope concurrency to the ref so each PR gets its own lane
+# Scope concurrency to the WORKFLOW and the ref, so each PR gets its own lane

 concurrency: